webbiscuit/adventofcode_rust/2024/day_23/readme.md

 ## Part 2

-This is too slow for the input!
+This is too slow for the input! bron_kerbosch??